Tourism Education Press: History

 The history of the press dates back to the 1980s, during which the strong links of the university to the Chinese tourism ministry CNTA significantly contributed to the establishment of TEP.

-In 1978, the Chinese government introduced the economic reform and put great emphasis on the integration into the global market.
+In 1978, the Chinese government introduced the reform and opening up and put great emphasis on the integration into the global market.
 In order to improve the English proficiency of the service personnel, especially in terms of the tourism industry, for three consecutive years, the CNTA consigned the language training responsibility to Beijing International Studies University and in 1981, the Department of Tourism was jointly established by the university and CNTA.

 In March 1983, the university became directly affiliated to the Ministry and clearly positioned itself as a tertiary institution for tourism education, specialised in tourism translation and interpreting, tourism trade and tourism management.
 In 1987, the then Chairman of the CNTA Han Kehua took up the post of the university president.
 In the same year, the Tourism Education Press was established in November, and because of the university's direct affiliation to the CNTA, the press was also recognised as a national or central publishing house.